When light irradiates on the glass surface, it exhibits three properties: transmission, reflection and absorption.

 1. What is glass transmittance?

 Definition of light transmittance: the percentage of luminous flux transmitted through a transparent or translucent body and its incident luminous flux, nature: reflectivity of glass + absorption + transmittance = 100%.
 Light transmittance of ordinary lighting glass is slightly higher on average 80%.
 Heat-reflecting glass for shading and heat insulation, which requires high reflectivity; heat-absorbing glass for heat insulation and anti-glare effects, which requires not only to absorb a large amount of infrared radiation energy, but also to maintain good transmittance.
 The light transmittance of glass is usually tested with Linshang LS116 light transmittance meter.
+LS116 transmittance meter use 380nm-760nm light source, in line with CIE photopic luminosity function.
+High transmittance materials (up to 99.8%) can be measured.

-2. Analysis of glass transmission loss
+2. Analysis of light transmission loss

 The reflectivity increases with the increase of the incident angle.
 But when the incident angle is less than 40 degrees, the reflectance does not change significantly with the incident angle.
 When the incident angle is greater than 70, the reflectivity increases sharply as the incident angle.
 The reflectance also increases as the difference in refractive index between the two media increases.
 For the interface between glass and air, the refractive index of air, the refractive index of glass and the refractive index are fixed, so the main factor affecting reflection is the incident angle.